kubernetes/enhancements/keps/sig-auth/3926-handling-undecryptable-resources/README.md

   error will be truncated

 Beta:
-- list error aggregation
+- test that LIST operation is capable of returning multiple corrupt objects
-- delete handler with unsafe deletion flow
+- test delete handler with unsafe deletion flow
-- deserialization failure via bit-flip (not just encryption failure)
+- test deletion of bit-flip corrupted objects (deserialization failure, not transformer failure)
-- deletion works for CRs
+- test deletion of corrupt CRs
-- KAS health recovery after deleting all corrupt objects
+- validate kube-apiserver transition to healthy state after cleanup

 ##### e2e tests